CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 I. SUMMARY

 This readme.txt covers a pipeline that produces CNN-based segmentations of the striatal regions of the brain for given structural and functional MRI images the user provides.
 The striatal regions segmented are the: ventral striatum, pre-commissural putamen, post-commissural putamen, pre-commissural caudate, post-commissural caudate.
-The user provides a T1-weighted structural MRI image in ACPC orientation, a NAT brain mask in ACPC orientation, and a bold functional MRI image, in order to produce 2 final products: a NIFTI file containing segmentations that can be overlaid on the T1 image and a NIFTI file containing segmentations that can be overlaid on the fMRI image.

-This readme.txt will detail how this pipeline works (in a step-by-step fashion), running instructions, the dependencies required, and the parameters the user must adjust.
+The readme details how this pipeline works (in a step-by-step fashion), running instructions, the dependencies required, and the parameters the user must adjust.
 This pipeline is based in MATLAB and python; much of the editable components are written in MATLAB.

+The user provides a T1-weighted structural MRI image in ACPC orientation, a NAT brain mask in ACPC orientation, and, optionally, a BOLD functional MRI template image

+The following outputs are produced: a NIfTI image containing segmentations that can be overlaid on the T1 image and, if the optional BOLD fMRI template image was specified, an additional NIfTI imagecontaining segmentations that can be overlaid on the fMRI image.

 The main operating script of the pipeline is main_CNNStriatalSegmentation.m.
 This script is called by CNNStriatalSegmentation_wrapper_script.m, which has a set of parameters that the user is instructed to adjust therein.
 Full running operations are discussed in the second section, RUNNING INSTRUCTIONS.

 INPUTS:
 1. T1-weighted structural MRI image in ACPC orientation
 2. NAT brain mask in ACPC orientation
+3. Output directory
-3. Bold functional MRI image
+4. OPTIONAL: BOLD functional MRI image

 OUTPUTS*:
 1. anatRes_NATspace_striatalCNNparcels.nii
-2. BOLDRes_NATspace_striatalCNNparcels.nii
+2. OPTIONAL: BOLDRes_NATspace_striatalCNNparcels.nii

 *These are the final outputs of the pipeline, provided with exact file names.
 Several intermediates are also generated and discussed in PIPELINE STEPS.

+EXAMPLE:
+main_CNNStriatalSegmentation('T1_acpc_dc_restore_brain',T1_acpc_dc_restore_brain, ...
+    'nat_acpc_brainmask',nat_acpc_brainmask, ...
+    'segmentation_outputs_directory',segmentation_outputs_directory, ...
+    'BOLD_template_image',BOLD_template_image);

 II.
 RUNNING INSTRUCTIONS:
 1. Prior to downloading this GitHub repository on your system, ensure that you have the right versions of Python and required dependencies on your system.
 Refer to REQUIRED DEPENDENCIES, PYTHON VERSION, AND OTHER FILES, to ensure you have the proper versions of Python and required libraries.
 Please also ensure you have SPM12 on your system, which may be downloaded here: https://www.fil.ion.ucl.ac.uk/spm/software/spm12/.